 The California DMV reportedly received 95 autonomous vehicle collision reports as of August 31.
 In accordance with a safety plan filed with California regulators, a human driver must be able to take control of Apple self-driving car.

-Furthermore, there are rumors suggesting Apple working on its own Apple-branded vehicle that could come out by 2025.
+Furthermore, rumors suggest Apple is working on its own Apple-branded vehicle that could come out by 2025.
 It is also working on ‘Palo Alto to Infinite Loop’ (PAIL), a self-driving shuttle service that can transport employees between Apple’s offices in Silicon Valley.